DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 7 - Give the Raspberry Pi a fixed local IP, and setup port forwarding

 To make it easy to access your DigiNode on your local network.
-It is recommended to give your Raspberry Pi a fixed IP address.
+It is recommended to give your Raspberry Pi a fixed local IP address.
 This can typically be done via the web interface of your router.

-You also need to open two ports on your router.
+Finally, you also need to open two ports on your router to make your device discoverable by other nodes.
+This step is very important if you want to help support the network.

 If you setup a mainnet DigiNode, the default ports you need to forward are:
 - DigiByte Core: **12024**